m2mathew/drumsensei-blog-jekyll/_posts/2018/2018-01-16-apple-battery-pr-dilemma.md

 Now..Apple DID blow the messaging of all of this.
 I have no idea why they didn't come out and say something like, "We have found a way to prolong older iPhones that have a dwindling battery life."
 Something like a Public Relations message in this fashion combined with a message in the phone would go a long way to help this out.
 What we can never know is how many people would also lose their minds if Apple took this approach.
 It is a classic "damned if they do, dammed if they don't" scenario.
 No matter how you slice it, they took action and made something happen.

 As a consequence, they are offering to replace older batteries for $29 now.
 That's a steal.
-Go replace your batteries and make your phones last even longer!
+Go replace your batteries and make your phones last even longer.